rabbitmq/rabbitmq-perf-test/html/README.md

-## PerfTool Stats in HTML
+# RabbitMQ Performance Tool #

 We have created a couple of tools to facilitate benchmarking RabbitMQ in different usage scenarios.
-One part of these tools is delivered together with our [RabbitMQ Java Client](http://www.rabbitmq.com/java-client.html), the other part is a couple of HTML/JS tools that will let you plot the results obtained from the benchmarks into nicely looking graphs.
-This repository contains the libraries for the latter.
+One part of these tools is the `PerfTest` Java class, the other part is a couple of HTML/JS tools that will let you plot the results obtained from the benchmarks into nicely looking graphs.

 The following blog posts show some examples of what can be done with this library: